splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 ====================

 * Before you start scaling up the use of the OpenTelemetry agents, consider the OpenTelemetry sizing guidelines.
 This is especially important on platforms such as Kubernetes where there can be a sudden growth from various autoscaling services.
 For details about the sizing guidelines, see :ref:`otel-sizing`.
 * Coordinate with your Splunk Sales Engineer to register for the Splunk Observability Cloud workshop.
-See :new-page:`Splunk Observability Cloud Workshops<https://splunk.github.io/observability-workshop/latest/en/index.html>`
+See :new-page:`Splunk Observability Cloud Workshops<https://splunk.github.io/observability-workshop/latest/en/index.html>`.
+* To begin creating a training curriculum for your Splunk Observability Cloud end users see the :new-page:`Curated training for end users<https://drive.google.com/file/d/1LHZL1jaP8irQvfI3HG71XcgGavgEn5cD/view>`.